-Art, Music and Recreational Therapy
+Art, Music, Recreational and Horticulture Therapy

 Art Therapy uses art media, the creative process, and the resulting artwork to explore students’ feelings, foster self-awareness, manage behaviors, develop social skills, improve reality orientation, reduce anxiety, and increase self-esteem.

 At Monarch School, Art Therapy provides opportunities for positive experiences that can translate into enhanced classroom performance and increased ability to gain from educational services.
 Students experiment with colors, textures and medium to create process-based projects.
 In addition to displaying their artwork throughout the school, students loan pieces to local art shows and community venues.

 Art Therapy is also adapted to support academic, speech & language, and social goals & objectives.
 At Monarch School, Art Therapy sessions focus on:

 - Imagination/abstract thinking